hrucchetto/bcraapi/README.md

 **2. Variable IDs**

 Then, you will need to select the ids of the variables you want to analyze in the future.
-If you do not provide any id, the script will generate a file with all the variable that are available in the BRCA.
+If you do not provide any id, the script will generate a file with all the variables that are available in the BRCA.

 ## Analysis